tillitis/tillitis-key1/doc/system_description/software.md

 ## Firmware

-The purpose of the firmware is to bootstrap and measure an application.
+The purpose of the firmware (FW) is to bootstrap itseld, set up the application environment and then load and measure application to generate the application compound device identifier (CD).

 The TKey has 128 kilobyte RAM.
-Firmware loads the application at the start of RAM.
-The current C runtime (`crt0.S`) of apps in our [apps repo](https://github.com/tillitis/tillitis-key1-apps) sets up the stack to start just below the end of RAM.
-This means that a larger app comes at the compromise of it having a smaller stack.
+The FW loads the application at the start of RAM.
+The current C runtime (`crt0.S`) of apps in our [apps repo](https://github.com/tillitis/tillitis-key1-apps) sets up the application stack to start just below the end of RAM.
+This means that a larger app comes at the expense of it having a smaller stack.

-The firmware is part of FPGA bitstream (ROM), and is loaded at `0x0000_0000`.
+The FW binary is part of FPGA the bitstream as the initial values of the Block RAMs used to construct the `FW_ROM`.
+The FW ROM start address is located at `0x0000_0000` in the CPU memory map, which is the CPU reset vector.

+When reset is released, the CPU starts executing the FW.
+The FW begin by clearing all CPU registers, and then sets up a stack for itself.
+The FW then jumps to main().

+Beginning at main(), the FW fills the RAM with pseudo random values, thus whiping out any contents in the RAM.
+Finally the FW sets the RAM access scrambling parameters to values read from the True Random Number Generator (TRNG).

-When the firmware starts it clears all RAM and then wait for commands coming in on `UART_RX`.
+After these initalization steps, the FW wait for commands coming in on `UART_RX`.

 Typical use scenario:

-  1. The host sends the `FW_CMD_LOAD_APP` command with the size of the device app and the optional user-supplied secret as arguments and and gets a `FW_RSP_LOAD_APP` back.
+  1. The host sends the `FW_CMD_LOAD_APP` command with the size of the device app and the optional 32 byte hash of the user-supplied secret (USS) as arguments and and gets a `FW_RSP_LOAD_APP` back.
 After using this it's not possible to restart the loading of an application.

   2. If the the host receive a sucessful response, it will send multiple `FW_CMD_LOAD_APP_DATA` commands, together containing the full application.

-  3. On receiving`FW_CMD_LOAD_APP_DATA` commands the firmware places the data into `0x4000_0000` and upwards.
+  3. On receiving `FW_CMD_LOAD_APP_DATA` commands the firmware places the data into `0x4000_0000` and upwards.
 The firmware replies with a `FW_RSP_LOAD_APP_DATA` response to the host for each received block except the last data block.

   4. When the final block of the application image is received with a `FW_CMD_LOAD_APP_DATA`, the firmware measure the application by computing a BLAKE2s digest over the entire application.
 Then firmware send back the `FW_RSP_LOAD_APP_DATA_READY` response containing the measurement.

   5. The Compound Device Identifier (CDI) is then computed by using the `UDS`, application digest, and the `USS`, and placed in `CDI`. (see [Compound Device Identifier